arielgee/Sage-Like/.misc/tasks.md

 ## Next
 * add support for opening feed and feed-item links in split-view from the context menu. this feature is still not implemented in Fx as an extension API. [bugzilla: `bug 2016749` `bug 2016928`]
 * for manifest key `gecko.data_collection_permissions`, AMO also checks Android compatibility. setting Android minimum to 142 prevents warning compatibility.
+	- BUT IT MARKS THE EXTENSION AS COMPATIBLE WITH ANDROID IN THE 'Submit a New Version' PAGE AFTER VALIDATION AS A DISABLED CHECKBOX THAT CAN'T BE UNCHECKED.
+	- it should be OK since the 'Firefox for Android' compatibility most likely can be removed in the 'Manage Version x.xx' page.
 	"gecko_android": {
 		"strict_min_version": "142.0"
 	}